 - Check the frequency and do not QRM.
 On LSB move 1kHz above, and on USB 1kHz below, the active QSO.
 That puts your carrier in their opposite sideband, where it will be suppressed.
 But make sure you’re not 1kHz into an adjacent QSO!
 A panadapter is really handy here.

 - Key the radio and tune the antenna tuner to a flat 1:1 SWR.
 You should also have tuner settings in your chart, so you are very close before transmitting.
 ALWAYS set your tuner at low (barefoot) power!
-And do NOT roll the inductor while transmitting more than just a few watts!
+And do NOT switch or roll the inductor while transmitting more than just a few watts!

-- Set the Plate and Load controls to the chart, as previously determined at max output, for the current frequency.
+- Set the Plate and Load controls to the chart, as previously determined at "max" output, for the current frequency.